 Meals

-The Manaslu Circuit trek 12 days journey, comes to an end with the beginning of your drive to Kathmandu.
+Today marks the end of the trekking part of our journey.
+After breakfast in Tilche, we drive along a rough mountain road toward Dharapani and then continue to Besisahar.
+The drive offers scenic views of terraced fields, waterfalls, and small hillside villages like Dharapani, Tal, Chamje, Syange, and Bhulbhulle.
+After a bumpy but beautiful ride, we arrive at Besisahar, where we have Lunch.
+After Lunch, continue driving from Besishahar to Kathmandu by public bus.
 The distance between Besisahar and Kathmandu is 175 kilometers.
-We take the black topped road from Besisahar and drive towards Dumre.
-From Dumre, we head eastward, making our way through Prithvi Highway.
+We take the black-topped road from Besisahar and drive towards Dumre.
+From Dumre, we head eastward along Prithvi Highway.
 From Dumre, it takes about 6 hours to reach Kathmandu.
 The journey is scenic and pleasing.
-Upon reaching Kathmandu, you will check into our hotel for an overnight stay.
+Upon reaching Kathmandu, you will check into our hotel for an overnight stay at the Hotel in Kathmandu.

-Note: You will also have the option of hiring a private Jeep/car/van for the drive back to Kathmandu.
+optional: You will also have the option of hiring a private Jeep/car/van for the drive back to Kathmandu.
+You can also customize your itinerary to trek to Pokhara and continue on the Manaslu Circuit route.

 For flexibility, you may book your own accommodations, from a budget-friendly hostel to a 5-star Hotel in Kathmandu, and you can stay more than one night in Kathmandu before and after the trek at your preferred place.
+Most of our customers like Kathmandu Guest House in Kathmandu.

 Manaslu Circuit Trek Map